ValidMind for model development 3 — Integrate custom tests

 Confusion Matrix Test Dataset Normalized

-The ConfusionMatrix:test_dataset_normalized test evaluates the classification model’s ability to correctly predict binary outcomes on the test dataset, with results presented as normalized proportions.
-The confusion matrix displays the relative frequencies of true positives, true negatives, false positives, and false negatives, allowing for assessment of model accuracy and error distribution.
-Each cell in the matrix represents the proportion of total predictions falling into each category, facilitating direct comparison of model performance across classes.
+The ConfusionMatrix:test_dataset_normalized test evaluates the classification model’s ability to correctly distinguish between positive and negative classes on the test dataset, with results normalized to proportions.
+The confusion matrix plot displays the fraction of predictions in each cell, corresponding to true positives, true negatives, false positives, and false negatives.
+The matrix provides a holistic view of model performance by quantifying the distribution of correct and incorrect predictions across both classes.

 Key insights: